pyxze/PyxzeWebScrapes/003-japanscrapy/README.md

 scrapy crawl sitelinks --nolog -o sitelinks.csv -t csv

-to create a csv of the site links.
+in the first level project folder to create a csv of the site links.

 I copied those links into site_spider.py, which lets you use: